-Undergraduate study is a student entry level at university.
-While most undergraduate study is at Bachelor degree level, students may also complete or exit with a University Certificate or Associate Degree from some courses.
+An undergraduate course is normally your first degree at university.
+Most undergraduate study is at Bachelor degree level however, students may also complete or exit with a University Certificate or Associate degree from some courses.

-A broad-based undergraduate degree that is usually completed in two years of full-time study (or equivalent).
-An Associate Degree is often articulated with a Bachelor degree, and students gain credit in the Bachelor degree for all subjects studied.
+An Associate degree is a broad-based undergraduate degree that is usually completed in two years of full-time study (or equivalent).
+An Associate degree is often articulated with a Bachelor degree, with students gaining credit in the Bachelor degree for the subjects they have studied.

-A Bachelor degree is awarded to a student who has completed studies at undergraduate level and, is usually completed in three or four years of full-time study.
-Many Bachelor degrees also incorporate a year of Honours study, usually in the fourth year.
-A student can enhance their career opportunities by completing a double degree, which integrates studies in two complementary areas resulting in the award of two degrees, usually after four years of study.
+A Bachelor degree is usually completed in three to four years of full time study at undergraduate level.
+A student can enhance their career opportunities by completing a double degree, which integrates studies in two complimentary areas resulting in the award of two degrees, usually after four years of study.
+Some Bachelor degrees also incorporate a year of Honours study, usually in the fourth year.

 Graduate and postgraduate study is normally undertaken after a Bachelor degree has been successfully completed.

 Students have the opportunity to build their knowledge in a specific area through a program of study involving coursework and/ or research, resulting in the completion of a thesis for Master or Doctoral awards.

 and usually require no previous study in that discipline area.